td-edu/Simplenote-to-Joplin-Converter/README.md

 ## Installation

 The script itself could run without installation.
+Just copy the script "SimplenoteConvert.py" to any directory and run it.
+See the section "help option" below for actual command and options of running this script.

 ## Requirements and Dependencies